Facebook VP Says Company Won't Use Experts To Fix Fake News Because It is Worried About Criticism - Slashdot

 This is the real crux of the problem.
 People on Facebook have become militantly political, down all the usual dividing lines.
 People I've known for 10-20 years who never appeared to have any political opinions are now rabidly political on Facebook.

 My own sense is that this grew out of Facebook enabling the easy re-sharing of links and pictures.
-At first it was just mostly dumb memes, but as election season hit it quickly became a way of sharing and ultimately manufacturing and reinforcing partisan outrage
+At first it was just mostly dumb memes, but as election season hit it quickly became a way of sharing and ultimately manufacturing and reinforcing partisan outrage.

+I don't think Facebook can fix this without some heavy AI analysis of submitted links and images that eliminates the ability to re-share political ones without hindering the ability to re-share non-political content.
+News links might be more amenable to machine analysis, but images would be touch.
+The only other option is just disabling re-sharing of any of them, which I think users would find an unacceptable functionality limitation.

+An individual can "solve" this themselves by unfriending people who post too much political stuff, but my own sense is that means gutting even moderate-sized friend lists, rendering the entire thing kind of pointless.

 Re: (Score:2)